PavlidisLab/sc-annotation-pipeline/README.md

 The pipeline will generate a custome MultiQC report for each experiment.
 This is a beta feature which may be expanded to flagging cells as outliers.
 See the following example:

- [Velmesheve et al - PFC Subset](https://github.com/PavlidisLab/sc-annotation-pipeline/tree/development/images/multiqc/Velmeshev_et_al.1) -- high performance according to benchmarking results (see github.com/rachadele/evaluation_summary.nf)
+ [Velmeshev et al - PFC Subset](https://github.com/PavlidisLab/sc-annotation-pipeline/tree/development/images/multiqc/Velmeshev_et_al.1) -- high performance according to benchmarking results (see github.com/rachadele/evaluation_summary.nf)

 If `process_samples` is false, a MultiQC report is generated per study from QC metrics.